bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

       game.start
     end

-    it "should prompt the user to enter the number representing their guess.
-Prompt should explain to users what they are to do." do fake_console.should_receive(:prompt).with('Enter a number between 1 and 100 to guess the number')
+    it "should prompt the user to enter the number for their guess.
+It explains users what they are to do." do fake_console.should_receive(:prompt).with('Enter a number between 1 and 100 to guess the number')

       game = GuessGame.new(fake_console)